How to Choose a WetLink Penetrator

 Full WLP product line with high and low compression plug options for each seal size.

-For example, a WLP-6.5MM-LC is compatible with jacket diameters of 6.5±0.3 mm, the WLP-6.5MM-HC shares the same bulkhead and seal but uses a high compression (HC) plug which makes it compatible with smaller jacket diameters of 6.0±0.3 mm.
+For example, a 6.5 mm low compression WLP is compatible with jacket diameters of 6.5 ±0.3 mm.
+The 6.5 mm high compression WLP shares the same bulkhead and rubber seal but uses a higher compression (HC) plug, which increases the compression and makes it compatible with smaller jacket diameters of 6.0 ±0.3 mm.

-The compatible cable jacket diameter range increments by 0.5mm between plug compression options, and on each increment there is a ±0.3 mm tolerance, so there is always some overlap between increments.
-This enables the WLP product line to cover most cables from 3.7 mm to 9.8 mm in diameter!
+The compatible cable jacket diameter range increments by 0.5 mm between plug compression options, and on each increment there is a ±0.3 mm tolerance, so there is always some overlap between increments.
+This enables the WLP product line to cover most cables from 3.7 mm to 9.8 mm in diameter.
+For the more visual learners, the following graphic may better illustrate the cable compatibility overlap between sizes.

 Bulkhead Sizes